Small Multiple Charts

-To delete the Small Multiple chart use the right mouse button pop-up menu -> Delete option.
+To delete the Small Multiple chart use the right mouse menu Delete option.

-The data within the Charts can be refreshed (like a grid) by using the right mouse button pop-up menu -> Refresh option
+The data within the Charts can be refreshed (like a grid) by using the right mouse menu Refresh option

-As there is nothing selected on the Rows, a better way to display this information, given its long narrow nature would be to turn on Chart wrapping.
+If nothing is selected on the Rows, a better way to display the information can be to turn on Chart wrapping.

 The data still has a common scale and is more easily compared.

 Use the right mouse menu to select the position for the legend.

 If None is selected the Legend can easily be retrieved by using the Right Mouse button anywhere on the Chart.

 Using the Legend, series on the charts can be highlighted.
 This is useful where series overlap.

 Here the Reseller Order Count appears brighter.
 Multiple series can be selected by using Cntl Click.